Assistive Technology for People Living with Dementia at home

 Virtual consultations with healthcare professionals can be helpful for remote monitoring and support.

-"When considering assistive technologies for individuals with dementia, it is essential to ensure a personalised approach based on the specific requirements and preferences of both the person with dementia and their carers/caregivers.
-It is important to keep in mind that everyone's experience with dementia is unique, and not all assistive technologies are suitable for everyone.
+“When considering assistive technologies for individuals with dementia, it is essential to ensure a personalised approach based on the specific requirements and preferences of both the person with dementia and their carers/caregivers.
+It is important to keep in mind that everyone’s experience with dementia is unique, and not all assistive technologies are suitable for everyone.
 Thus, selecting the right technology can enhance the quality of life for individuals with dementia and their carers/caregivers.
-Therefore, before recommending any assistive technology, it is crucial to engage in comprehensive assessments to identify the specific needs and limitations of each individual and offer tailored solutions that best fit their circumstances."
+Therefore, before recommending any assistive technology, it is crucial to engage in comprehensive assessments to identify each individual’s specific needs and limitations and offer tailored solutions that best fit their circumstances.”